Geospatial Health, Post-Baccalaureate Certificate

-SLU's Geospatial Health Certificate is a 15-credit program that includes core public health and GIS courses, with a capstone course, Health and Place.
+SLU's Geospatial Health Certificate is a 15-credit program that includes core public health and GIS courses with a capstone course, Place and Health.

 Fieldwork and Research Opportunities

 Students will have opportunities to work with faculty and advisors focused on research projects in community- and government-based health care and public health settings.